 The Harvard Project on Climate Agreements co-organized a workshop on China-U.S. collaboration on climate-change policy on June 25–26, 2015 in Beijing.
 The workshop was hosted and co-organized by the National Center for Climate Change Strategy and International Cooperation.

-Read more here>
+Read more and download workshop materials here>

 By Bryan Galcik